-Costa Rica’s capital city, San José isn’t that great.
+Costa Rica’s capital city, San José, isn’t that great.
 It’s gritty, grimy, and good for only a few days.
-There are a few things to do to keep you busy in those few days before you move on to nicer parts of the country.
+There are a few things to do to keep you busy before you move on to nicer parts of the country.
 From the glistening gold and jade museums to the forward-thinking National Center of Art & Culture, San Jose can give you a historical overview of the country.
 Food and accommodation is reasonably priced and there are a lot of good day trips from the city.
-Overall though, if you plan to spend more than 3 days here, it’s too long.
+Overall though, if you plan to spend more than 3 days here, that’s too long.

-- Hostel Prices: Expect to pay between $9 – $15 USD per night for a dorm and $20 USD or more for a single.
+Hostel prices – Expect to pay between $10-15 USD per night for a dorm and upwards of $20 USD for a single.

-- Budget Hotel Prices: There are plenty of budget hotels in San José with prices starting at $2.50 USD, but $45 USD is more realistic for a place in the city center.
+Budget hotel prices – There are plenty of budget hotels in San José with prices starting as low as $5 USD, but $45 USD is more realistic for a place in the city center.

-- Average Cost of Food: Meals in restaurants typically cost between 3-$11 USD but by eating at ‘sodas’ (family run small restaurants) you can get a meal and drink for $3 – $6 USD.
-Fast food has become very widespread in recent years and if you need your McDonald’s, you’ll spend about $7 USD for it.
-(Funny enough, Taco Bell is really popular in the city!)
+Average cost of food – Meals in restaurants typically cost between $3-11 USD, but by eating at ‘sodas’ (family run small restaurants) you can get a meal and drink for $3-6 USD.
+Fast food has become very widespread in recent years, and if you need your McDonald’s fix, you’ll spend about $7 USD.
+(Surprisingly, Taco Bell is really popular in the city!)

-- Transportation Costs: Taxi fares begin at $1.20 USD and increase by $.20 USD per kilometer, it will rarely cost more than $5 USD to get around the city center.
-However, if you want to go to the outskirts, be prepared to pay around $14 USD.
+Transportation costs – All the major attractions in the city are within walking distance of each other., but if you need a ride, taxi fares begin at about $1.20 USD and increase by $0.20 USD per mile – it will rarely cost more than $5 USD to get around the city center.
+However, if you want to go to the outskirts of town, be prepared to pay around $14 USD.
 A trip to the airport is about $25 USD.
-Buses around the city are cheap with fares usually costing somewhere around $.60 USD.
-All the major attractions in the city are within walking distance of each other.
+Buses around the city are cheap with fares usually costing less than $1 USD.

 Money Saving Tips

-- Student cards – Many attractions offer reduced admission rates for students with a valid student card.
-If you are a student, make sure you bring your card around.
+Student cards – Many attractions offer reduced admission rates for students with a valid student card.
+If you are a student, make sure you bring your to take advantage of the deals.

-- Skip the Taxis - Downtown San Jose is very walkable.
-Even the parts on the edge aren’t more than a 30 minute walk.
-Skip taking taxis.
-They will eat into your budget very, very fast.
+Skip taxis - Downtown San Jose is very walkable – even parts on the edge aren’t more than a 30 minute walk.

-- National Center of Art & Culture – This sprawling museum occupies an entire block and houses the offices of the Cultural Ministry, several performing-arts centers, and the Museum of Contemporary Art and Design, where you can see the work of cutting edge Costa Rican and Central American artists.
-This is the place to see contemporary dance and theatre.
+National Center of Art & Culture – This sprawling museum occupies an entire block and houses the offices of the Cultural Ministry, several performing-arts centers, and the Museum of Contemporary Art and Design where you can see the work of cutting edge Costa Rican and Central American artists.
+This is also the place to see contemporary dance and theatre.

-- The Gold Museum – The ‘Museo del Oro’ is part of a three story basement complex just off the Plaza de la Cultura.
-The museum has an extensive display of Pre-Columbian gold.
-There are hundreds of exquisite glittering pieces to admire.
+The Gold Museum – The ‘Museo del Oro’ is part of a three story basement complex just off the Plaza de la Cultura.
+The museum has an extensive display of Pre-Columbian gold, as well as hundreds of exquisite glittering pieces to admire.
 Also included in your admission price is a numismatic museum featuring rare coins and bills, as well as an art gallery.

-- Costa Rican Art Museum – This art deco museum houses a permanent display of 3,200 national treasures which span the last two centuries.
-Travelling exhibits fill the remaining side galleries.
-There is a garden of sculptures with works from Francisco Zuniga, Jorge Jimenez and others.
-Many visitors also combine a day of walking round the lush grounds of Sabana Park with a trip to the museum.
+Costa Rican Art Museum – This art deco museum houses a permanent display of 3,200 national treasures which span the last two centuries.
+Traveling exhibits fill the remaining side galleries.
+There is also a garden of sculptures with works from Francisco Zuniga, Jorge Jimenez, and others.
+Many visitors combine a day of walking round the lush grounds of Sabana Park with a trip to the museum.

-- La Paz Waterfall Gardens – La Paz is one of the most popular day tours you can take from the city.
-Aside from the waterfalls, there’s also an aviary, hummingbird garden, butterfly garden, reptiles, big cats and more.
-Unfortunately the area was damaged by a 6.4 earthquake in January 2009 and a couple of trails were lost to landslides, but the gardens are back to their magnificent selves now after a lengthy repair program.
+La Paz Waterfall Gardens – La Paz is one of the most popular day tours you can take from the city.
+Aside from the waterfalls, there’s also an aviary, hummingbird garden, butterfly garden, reptiles, and big cats.
+Unfortunately the area was damaged by a 6.4 earthquake in January 2009, and a couple of trails were lost to landslides, but the gardens are finally back to their magnificent selves after a lengthy repair program.

-- Jade Museum - The Jade Museum is located on the 11th floor of the National Insurance Building.
-The museum has the world’s largest collection of Pre-Columbian jade with pieces dating from 500 BC to 800 AD and thanks to recent upgrades to the lighting fixtures, you’ll see them in all their glory.
+Jade Museum - The Jade Museum is located on the 11th floor of the National Insurance Building housing the world’s largest collection of Pre-Columbian jade with pieces dating from 500 BC-800 AD.
+Thanks to recent lighting fixture upgrades, you’ll see them in all their glory.
 The museum also offers an excellent view over San José and the Central Valley.

-- Doka Coffee tour – Doka is a huge (1600 Hectare) working coffee plantation and offers visitors the chance to experience every step of the coffee making process.
+Doka Coffee Tour – Doka is a huge (4000 acre) working coffee plantation and offers visitors the chance to experience every step of the coffee making process.
 Many people combine a trip to the plantation with a day trip to the Poas Volcano.

-- Canopy Tours – Like most other Central American countries, Costa Rica is covered in dense rainforest terrain.
-A canopy tour involves gliding over the tree canopies on a zip wire and is an exhilarating experience which offers you the rare chance to see the most active part of the rainforest – the upper tenth of the trees.
+Canopy tours – Like most other Central American countries, Costa Rica is covered in dense rainforest terrain.
+A canopy tour involves gliding over the trees on a zip wire and is an exhilarating experience which offers you the rare chance to see the most active part of the rainforest – the upper tenth of the trees.

-- Poas Volcano - The best day trip out of the city, this volcano isn’t active anymore but instead features a sulfur water filled caldera.
-The water is so still and aquamarine, you almost think it’s fake and been painted on.
+Poas Volcano - The best day trip out of the city, this volcano isn’t active anymore but instead features a sulfur water filled caldera.
+The water is so still and aquamarine, you almost think it’s fake like a painting.
 The area has some good hiking trails and will get you pictures that make your friends’ jaws drop.

-- Hike through Chirripo National Park - If you’re an avid hiker or up for a challenge, consider booking a multi-day trek through Chirripo National Park.
-This park lies in the middle of the Talamanca mountain range, and will give you great exposure to the rainforest environment.
-Pack well, and be prepared for environmental and safety conditions.
+Hike through Chirripo National Park - If you’re an avid hiker or up for a challenge, consider booking a multi-day trek through Chirripo National Park.
+This park lies in the middle of the Talamanca mountain range and will give you great exposure to the rainforest environment.
+Pack well, and be prepared and safe for unexpected conditions.

-- Bungee Jump - Sure, maybe you’ve jumped off bridges before, but have you ever jumped off a bridge into the middle of the rainforest?
-Tropical Bungee Jump is located at the Colorado River in Naranjo, and offers an 80-meter bungee jump.
+Bungee jump - Sure, maybe you’ve jumped off bridges before, but have you ever jumped off a bridge into the middle of the rainforest?
+Tropical Bungee Jump is located at the Colorado River in Naranjo, and offers an 260 foot bungee jump.
 The company offers round trip transportation from San Jose.